 Overview of the legal system and the present and potential role of the paralegal within the legal process.
 Study includes a comparison of civil and criminal law, the sources of American law, structure and operation of the court systems, fundamentals of legal research sources, principles of contract and tort law, and basic legal terminology.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): Placement by Examination or RDG111.
+3 Credits (3 Lecture) Prerequisite(s): Placement by Examination or RDG111.
 Fall Only.

 Exploration of the many ethical and malpractice pitfalls that paralegals and lawyers face in providing legal services.
 Discussion includes the ABA and Pennsylvania guidelines and appellate court decisions involving substantive ethical issues.
 Emphasis on identifying ethical issues and, once identified, on how to proceed.
-(Formerly LAS371) 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): Placement by Examination or RDG111.
+(Formerly LAS371) 3 Credits (3 Lecture) Prerequisite(s): Placement by Examination or RDG111.
 Fall Only.

 Legal Research and Writing

 Study designed to provide a working familiarity of the major legal resources.
 Practical experience includes using both primary and secondary sources and helps develop the capacity to research legal issues rapidly and accurately.
 Emphasis on effective communication through the written word.
 The ability to research and communicate information will be incorporated into the correct writing of letters, legal memoranda, briefs, and other legal documents.
-3 Credits (3 Lecture - 0 Lab) Corequisite(s): ENL111.
+3 Credits (3 Lecture) Corequisite(s): ENL111.
 Spring Only.

 Civil Practice and Procedures

 Study of the rules of procedure that are followed in a civil suit, from the commencement of the action through trial and appeal.
 Skills developed include researching a point of law and drafting pleadings, interrogatories, depositions, and motions.
 Emphasis on the role of the paralegal in this process, with special emphasis on the discovery process.
-3 Credits (3 Lecture - 0 Lab) Corequisite(s): ENL111.
+3 Credits (3 Lecture) Corequisite(s): ENL111.
 Spring Only.

 Real Property Law

 Study that provides the basic concepts of the law of real property and a working knowledge of the procedures and documents involved in real estate transactions.
 Rules affecting ownership and transferability of real estate are covered.
 Discussion covers the paralegal's duties, from accumulating data and information needed to complete the various instruments of conveyance, such as deeds or mortgages, to monitoring mortgage foreclosures, real estate closings, examining title reports, preparing and plotting legal descriptions of land, and preparing leases.
-Real Estate Law is not an approved substitution for this course.
-3 Credits (3 Lecture - 0 Lab) Corequisite(s): ENL111.
+3 Credits (3 Lecture) Corequisite(s): ENL111.
 Spring Only.

 Real Estate Principles and Practices